-As of December 31, 2022, the Corporation had 177 full-time employees.
+As of December 31, 2023, the Corporation had 37 full-time employees and the Partnership had 125 full-time employees.

 On an ongoing basis, the Corporation evaluates the required expertise and skills to execute its business strategy and will seek to attract and retain the individuals required to meet the Corporation's goals.